- International Programs

-If you change your major or degree level or have a significant change in funding at any time during your studies at OSU, please contact International Student and Faculty Services (ISFS) to request a new I-20 or DS-2019.
+If you change your major or degree level or have a significant change in funding at any time during your studies at OSU, please contact International Student Advising and Services Services (ISAS) to request a new I-20 or DS-2019.

 Please see our New I-20 Requestion From on our Forms page.